pyslackers/sir-bot-a-lot/docs/configuration.rst

     plugin2:
         ...

-Plugins must be importable python modules defining the :ref:`references_hook`.
+Plugins must be importable python modules.
 See :ref:`writing_plugins` for more information.

 .. _conf_starting_priority: